 But what evidence is there that Oracle Cloud Infrastructure (OCI) is winning hearts and minds over Amazon AWS, or Microsoft Azure for that matter?
 Oracle reports strong uptake of its cloud applications, whether CRM, HCM, or ERP.
 It also reports success in moving Oracle database license holders to its cloud database services.
 Still, Oracle lags far behind Amazon, which just reported first quarter cloud revenue of nearly $5.5 billion and 49% growth.
 Although Microsoft does not split out its Azure revenue, it reported a 93% growth in that unit in the most recent quarter.

 Uptake of Oracle’s cloud applications is great, but when it comes to Oracle really competing with Amazon or Microsoft as a platform for independent software vendors (ISVs), the story is different.
-The Oracle Cloud Marketplace page of Oracle’s website lists a number of ISVs, but none of them appear to be multitenant SaaS applications built on OCI.
-(We reached out to Oracle to confirm this observation.
-Oracle responded, claiming that it does have such ISVs but has not yet been willing, or is unable, to provide the names of any ISVs as examples.
-We will update this post if, and when, we receive additional information.
+The Oracle Cloud Marketplace page of Oracle’s website lists a number of ISVs, but there appear to be few that are multitenant SaaS applications built on OCI.
+In later correspondence, Oracle did provide three examples of such ISVs–FireEye, PS Technology, and Fair Isaac (FICO)–as well as two others that have not yet been made public.
 Compare this, for example, to the hundreds if not thousands of Salesforce AppExchange partners and the difference is clear, although Salesforce had over a decade head start.

 A Big Win for Oracle